How to Save Money for a Gap Year in New Zealand

 Afford to take a gap year abroad!

-What’s stopping most people from running to airport right now to begin thier gap year travels?
+What’s stopping most people from running to the airport right now to begin their gap year travels?
 Money.
 Spending so much time out of work to travel across the world for up to a year can seem pretty daunting, especially for the old bank account.
 Luckily, on the working holiday visa in New Zealand, you can work to fund your travels throughout your gap year.
 However, you will still need some money to start up with when you arrive in Kiwi land.
 After booking flights, buying travel insurance, and perhaps joining a gap year travel program, we recommend having at least NZ$5500 plus enough for a return flight home.
 You probably won’t be spending all that, especially as you will be working in New Zealand plus following our budget travel tips, but that is a nice cushion for your initial costs when you arrive in New Zealand and in case you need any “emergency” money.

 So between now and starting your big trip, how are you going to save money for a gap year in New Zealand?
 Let us give you some tips…